Home > Chile >

 Drivers often disregard marked traffic lanes and many buses and collective taxis will stop virtually anywhere to take on or discharge passengers.

-Buses and collective taxies are the most popular massive transport.
-The bus fare is $100 for students an $250 for adults; the collectivos charge $300 ($400 at night).
+Buses and collective taxis are the most popular massive transport.
+The bus fare is $140 or $170 for students an $350 for adults; the colectivos charge $400 ($500 at night).
 Regular taxis are also available.

 Maquehue Airport is commercial air terminal for Temuco located to the South of the city.
 Because its low capacity, the Chilean Airport Direction is projecting a new and bigger airport for Temuco.
 It would be located near Freire, about 20 minutes southern from Temuco.
 At the time there is a controversy because it would be located in Mapuche areas.

-The railroad connects Temuco with Santiago to the north and Puerto Montt in the south and points in between.
+The railroad connects Temuco with Victoria to the north and points in between.

 Important places

-Recently, the Alemania Av. has become an important commercial centre.
+Recently, Alemania Av. has become an important commercial centre.
 Several restaurants, drug stores, boutiques, supermarkets and two shopping malls have been opened there.
-Soon, there will also be a Casino built there as well.
+There is also a Casino and a five stars hotel in the same avenue.

 It is a tradition, in all creole cities in Chile, that some specific buildings must be in front of the main square; in Temuco, this tradition was broken.
-Main Squares are supposed to be surrounded by : a Cathedral , the Municipality , a Theatre , a Fire Station ,a School (there is no school in front of the main square), and a Bank (there are four banks around the main square)
+Main Squares are supposed to be surrounded by : a Cathedral , the Municipality , a Theatre (there used to be a film theatre in front of it), a Fire Station ,a School (there is no school in front of the main square), and a Bank (there are four banks around the main square)

 Other features